-The biggest drawback for those on the free plan is that users can’t protect multiple devices at the same time – to compare, premium subscribers can use it on up to five devices.
-It’s possible to install the VPN at router level but the 2GB data limit will be a major hindrance if you do.
+The biggest drawback for those on Hide.me’s free plan is that they can’t use the VPN on multiple devices at the same time.
+It’s possible to install Hide.me at router level but the 2GB data limit will be a major hindrance.

 Games Consoles & Streaming Devices

 Hide.me also offers free browser extensions for both Google Chrome and Mozilla Firefox.
 These include protection against WebRTC leaks, two extra Hide.me server locations (US and Germany), and don’t come with a data cap.